singh-inder/supabase-automated-self-host/readme.md

 - **A Linux Machine with docker installed**: This can be a server or any personal computer running Linux with at least 1 GB RAM and 25 GB Disk space. **The script has been tested only on Linux/WSL.**

 - **Own Domain (optional)**: Required only if you're going to expose supabase services to the internet.
-You can get one for free from [noip](https://www.noip.com) or [freemyip](https://freemyip.com).
+You can get one for free from [freemyip](https://freemyip.com).
 Otherwise you can also run supabase locally (more on this in setup instructions)

 ## Setup Instructions